Learn How and Why to Enjoy Dairy Even If You’re Lactose Intolerant

 Definition, Diagnosis and Diet

 Lactose intolerance often is misunderstood and is commonly confused with a milk allergy.
 It’s estimated that 10 percent of Americans are lactose intolerant, but because this condition is often self-diagnosed, the true prevalence is likely lower.
+Widespread awareness of the definition of lactose intolerance could significantly reduce this estimate.
 Inaccurate self-diagnosis or misinformation may cause people to unnecessarily eliminate dairy from their diet and miss out on its key nutrients.

-Let’s break down the truth about lactose intolerance.
+Let’s break down the truth about lactose intolerance with a definition.
 Lactose is the natural sugar found in milk.
 Lactose intolerance is defined as a gastrointestinal disturbance following the consumption of an amount of lactose greater than can be digested and absorbed by the body.
 It is not a milk allergy.
 Symptoms of lactose intolerance range from mild to severe and occur about 30 minutes to two hours after eating or drinking foods containing lactose.
 These symptoms include nausea, cramps, bloating, gas and diarrhea.

 Even if you are lactose intolerant, this doesn’t mean you need to abstain from dairy foods.
 Luckily, there are a host of solutions to keep dairy foods in the diet, so you still receive the associated health benefits and enjoy their great taste.
 A cup of milk contains about 12 grams of lactose.
 Lactose-free milk is one of your best options — it’s real milk, just with the lactose removed!
 In fact, people like the taste of lactose-free milk better than some of the non-dairy alternatives.1 Some dairy foods also are naturally lower in lactose: